 Evidence that the product conforms to the appropriate New Zealand, Australian, British, ISO Standard or Organisation International Metrology Legal Publication.

 Evidence of the licencemark number issued where appropriate.

+The licencemark certifier must be a member of JASANZ.

 Details of composition, dimensions, specific use and design life supplied by the manufacturer.